Sign in

 • are enrolled for education at a level specified for the school in the approval of the approved authority for the school

-• who have a pattern of regular attendance at the school, or at school generally, during the year
+• have a pattern of regular attendance at the school, or at school generally, during the year

 Full-time students